 Buenos Aires does get overwhelming, especially in the summer months when the heat is pretty much unbearable.
 One of the best things to do in Buenos Aires is getting out of town.
-I recommend going to El Tigre, a lovely small city at about 35 km from Buenos Aires that can be reached on an easy train ride from Retiro train station and where it is possible to take boat tours around the river delta.
+I recommend going to El Tigre, a lovely small city at about 35 km from Buenos Aires, in Buenos Aires Province that can be reached on an easy train ride from Retiro train station and where it is possible to take boat tours around the river delta.

 These are some of the best guided day trips to El Tigre

 Spend your Sunday at Feria de Mataderos

 One of the coolest things to do in Buenos Aires on a Sunday is going to the Feria de Mataderos.
 You will find it in the western borders of the city.
 The feria was founded 20 years ago in an area where slaughterhouses were located.
 Go there to experience traditional dances and costumes and a nice open air market, as well as delicious local street food.

 The best way to get there is to hope on like E of the metro all the way to the western edge of the city and from there catch a taxi.

 Go on a day trip to Colonia del Sacramento

 This small city in Uruguay, which can be reached by a quick (1 hour) ferry ride, makes for a great day trip.
 Walking around Colonia feels like stepping back in time.
 Imagine beautiful cobbled alleys with flowers pouring outside gardens onto the streets; a gorgeous lighthouse with spectacular views over the Rio de la Plata, and vintage cars scattered around town.
 It’s no wonder that it is a UNESCO world heritage site.